Wildhoney/Switzerland/README.md

 }
 ```

-During the fetching phase, the **host component** &mdash; `swiss-cheese` &mdash; will have a class name of `resolving`, whereas after **all** files have been downloaded and attached, the `resolving` class name will be replaced with `resolved` &ndash; this allows you to apply clever behaviour, such as hiding the component until the styles have been applied.
+During the fetching phase, the **host component** &mdash; `swiss-cheese` &mdash; will have a class name of `styling`, whereas after **all** files have been downloaded and attached, the `styling` class name will be replaced with `styled` &ndash; this allows you to apply clever behaviour, such as hiding the component until the styles have been applied.

 ```html
 <swiss-cheese class="resolving">